-Well, there’s two bits of good news.
+Well, there are two bits of good news.

 Number one: you’re probably already doing a lot of these things to onboard users.

-You just haven’t linked them all together, filled in the gaps and turned a boulder-pushing onboarding program into an energy-efficient Product-Led User Adoption Flywheel.
+You just haven’t linked them all together, filled in the gaps, and turned a boulder-pushing onboarding program into an energy-efficient Product-Led User Adoption Flywheel.

 Number two: Userpilot can help you do ALL of the things we’ve discussed, simply, quickly and without coding.

 Many of the examples shown in screenshots throughout this blog were produced using Userpilot, and we’d be happy to show you more in a demo.